 - Intended uses of the funds collected: disclaimer of university sponsorship or endorsement.

 - Solicitation for corporate sponsorship for any university sanctioned event or activity by any student organization must be reviewed and approved by the Vice President for Advancement prior to contact with a potential sponsor.
 Examples: Coca-Cola, Pepsi, Sun Maid, etc.

-- The commercial promotion, distribution, sale, exposure or offer for sale of any goods, articles, wares, services or other merchandise-whether or not for profit-must first be approved by the Vice President of Student Life or designee (for students and student organizations) or Vice President for Business Affairs (for all employees and outside groups) and are subject to the following regulations:
+- The commercial promotion, distribution, sale, exposure or offer for sale of any goods, articles, wares, services or other merchandise-whether or not for profit-must first be approved by the Vice President of Campus Life or designee (for students and student organizations) or Vice President for Business Affairs (for all employees and outside groups) and are subject to the following regulations:

 - Permission shall not be granted for products or services that conflict with institutional values of the university or with values and theological tenets upon which it is founded.